agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 ---

 ### Introduction
 Time inconsistency is part of everyday human experience.
 In the night you wish to rise early; in the morning you prefer to sleep in.
 There is an inconsistency between what you prefer your future self to do and what your future self prefers to do.
 Forseeing this inconsistency, you take actions in the night to bind your morning self to get up.
 These range from setting an alarm clock to having someone drag you out of bed.

-Similar examples abound.
-People pay upfront for gym subscriptions they rarely use.
-People procrastinate on writing papers: they plan to start the paper early but then delay until the last minute.
-The practical consequences of time inconsistency are substantial in different domains Cite: ("Highbrow films gather dust: Time-inconsistent preferences and online DVD rentals"), ("Can Behavioral Tools Improve Online Student Outcomes?
-Experimental Evidence from a Massive Open Online Course" (patterson)).
+This pattern is not limited to waking up early.
+People plan to go to gym but then rarely turn up (and spending lots of membership fees often doesn't help).
+Students procrastinate on writing papers: they plan to start the paper early but delay until the last minute.
+Empirical studies have highlighted the practical import of time inconsistency both to completing online courses refp:patterson2015can and to watching highbrow movies refp:milkman2009highbrow.
 Time inconsistency has been used to explain not just quotidian laziness but also addiction, procrastination, impulsive behavior as well an array of "pre-commitment" behaviors refp:ainslie2001breakdown.

 Lab experiments of time inconsistency often use simple quantitative questions such as:

 >**Question**: Would you prefer to get $100 after 30 days or $110 after 31 days?